 - North Carolina harvests only 1.78 percent of the total acreage dedicated to green beans in the nation.

-- The second largest turkey producing state, Florida, only makes up 17 percent of the total.
+- The second largest green bean producing state, Florida, only makes up 17 percent of the total.

 - The agriculture census data is from 2012.

-- The following states do produce turkeys but the USDA does not release full production numbers for all of the different sizes of farms and thus the numbers are smaller than the actual acreage: Illinois, North Carolina, Oregon, and Pennsylvania.
+- The following states do produce green beans but the USDA does not release full production numbers for all of the different sizes of farms and thus the numbers are smaller than the actual acreage: Illinois, North Carolina, Oregon, and Pennsylvania.

 - The choropleth classification is based on Jenks or natural breaks.